The Asian Panda House

 Asian Games Panda House, Bejing Zoo, Bejing, China

 They pulled up to the building with the big concrete sign of golden letters, in Mandarin it read:

 She was so excited, she took a deep breath, as she could barely hold back her energy.
-Finally, the day had come that she had dreamed about her entire life, a chance to see a real life giant panda bear in China.
-They lived here at the Beijing Zoo, which was built in 1906 during the Qing Dynasty, at the time it was a small area of land with only a few humble pavilions to house the animals.
-Later it was renamed as The Beijing Zoo in 1955, and now covers a massive amount of land and breeds over 5000 animals in more than 450 species, but there was only one species she wanted to see:
+Finally, the day had come that she had dreamed about her entire life, a chance to see a real-life giant panda bear in China.
+They lived here at the Beijing Zoo, which was built in 1906 during the Qing Dynasty.
+At the time it was a small area of land with only a few humble pavilions to house the animals.
+Later it was renamed as the Beijing Zoo in 1955, and now covers a massive amount of land and breeds over 5000 animals in more than 450 species, but there were only one species she wanted to see:

 The Beijing Zoo has rare Chinese animals, such as the Giant Panda, the Golden Monkey, the Red Panda, Sichuan golden monkey, and Manchurian tigers.
 But she could wait no longer.

 In the over 10,000 square meter Asian Games Panda House, built in 1990 for the 11th Asian Games, they currently house 5 pandas, the youngest being 2 years old.
 The Giant Panda Hall is designed on a circular pattern inspired by the Tai Chi symbol.